Petticoats… those fluffy frilled undergarments for that truly 50’s swing silhouette. But which brands are actually comfortable and worth the money?

 Well personally, petticoats annoy me and I honestly hardly ever wear them.
 I find them quite itchy and don’t even have sensitive body skin.
 When I’m sitting down for much of my day at work I don’t want to feel itchy or uncomfortable because a petticoat is pressed against my legs.

 I love wearing swing and circle skirts without a petticoat, as well as slimmer 40’s style skirts and dresses.
-When I wear swing skirts I usually just have a underskirt because I don’t feel the need to look poofy.
-I prefer a simple cotton or silky slip under my dresses.
+When I wear swing skirts I usually just have an underskirt because I don’t feel the need to look poofy.
+I prefer simple cotton or silky slip under my dresses.
 I’m a modern-day gal and petticoats aren’t something I want to wear with everyday wear.
 For photo shoots, or very special occasions I’ll definitely think about wearing a petticoat.

 - New Zealand brand TaylorMade Petticoats are so soft and lovely.
 A great option for anyone wanting a quality, handmade petticoat.
 I was first introduced to these petticoats at Rita Sue where they are also stocked.
 Sizes are small, medium and large and start at around $95.00 NZD.
-She also offer pettipants, which are great for helping out with chub rub.
+She also offers pettipants, which are great for helping out with chub rub.